Eldridge R. Johnson: Eldridge R. Johnson Manufacturing Company

 During Johnson's absence, Scull had been unable to successfully market the bookbinding machine.
 Upon Johnson's return east, Scull proposed a partnership.
-In 1894, Johnson bought out Scull's share of the company and the Eldridge R. Johnson Manufacturing Company was born.
+In 1894, Johnson bought out Scull's share of the company and formed the Eldridge R. Johnson Manufacturing Company.

-In addition to the manufacture of wire stitching and bookbinding machines, Johnson's shop executed a variety of smaller jobs involving steam models and machine alterations.
+In addition to the manufacture of wire stitching and bookbinding machines, Johnson's shop in Camden executed a variety of smaller jobs involving steam models and machine alterations.
 A customer named Henry Whitaker brought a manually driven, hand-cranked Berliner Gramophone, developed by Emile Berliner, into Johnson's shop and asked Johnson to design a spring driven motor for it.
 Johnson did so, but Whitaker found the result unsatisfactory.

 Johnson was immediately captivated by the Gramophone; of his initial introduction, Johnson later wrote that “the little instrument was badly designed.
 It sounded much like a partially educated parrot with a sore throat and a cold in the head.
 But the little wheezy instrument caught my attention and held it fast and hard.
 I became interested in it as I had never been interested before in anything.
 It was exactly what I was looking for.”

 In 1895, Johnson was recommended to the Berliner Gramophone company as a potential developer of a spring-driven motor.
 While cylinder phonographs had been successfully equipped with clockwork motors, the disc playing Gramophone presented a number of design challenges in this regard.
 Foremost was the drag that the needle and soundbox created when applied to the outer edge of the disc.
 This required that the motor provide sufficient torque at start up while retaining a constant speed.
 Representatives of the Berliner company were satisfied with Johnson's design, and within a year Johnson had begun producing motors for Berliner.

 Johnson continued to refine the motor during this period, externalizing the motor and leveraging a triple ball based centrifugal governor design to maintain a constant speed.
 Johnson also spent a winter in Philadelphia collaborating on various Gramophone refinements with Alfred C. Clark; the most significant of these was a vastly improved soundbox.
 Along with Johnson's new motor, the Clark-Johnson soundbox became the foundation for Berliner's Improved Gramophone of 1897.